How to square a number in Python

 Real-world applications

-Beyond the syntax and error handling, squaring numbers is a fundamental operation in fields from geometry to signal processing.
+Beyond the syntax, squaring numbers is a key part of solving practical problems in fields like geometry and signal analysis.

 Finding the diagonal of a square using the Pythagorean theorem